tjtelan/tjtelan.github.io/content/blog/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020.md

 ```

 We will use a crate called [StructOpt](https://crates.io/crates/structopt).
 StructOpt utilizes the [Clap](https://crates.io/crates/clap) crate which is a powerful command line parser.
-But Clap can be a little complicated to use, so structopt additionally provides a lot of convenient functionality Rust a [#[derive] attribute](https://doc.rust-lang.org/reference/attributes/derive.html) so we don’t have to write as much code.
+But Clap can be a little complicated to use, so StructOpt additionally provides a lot of convenient functionality Rust a [#[derive] attribute](https://doc.rust-lang.org/reference/attributes/derive.html) so we don’t have to write as much code.

 ```shell